 Identity theft is a serious crime.
 Sometimes victims can resolve the issue quickly with minimal damage to their finances and well-being.
 Sometimes it can take several hours and hundreds of dollars for victims to clear their names.
 Learn the steps you should take if you become a victim of identity theft.

 Learn some quick and easy tips to keep your identity safe no matter where you are.

 This website provides resources for victims, family members, prosecutors, researchers, and anyone who works with older adults.

 The IC3 serves the broader law enforcement community.
 It includes federal, as well as state, local and international agencies, which are combating Internet crime and, in many cases, participating in Cyber Crime Task Forces.

 Online report filed with Adult Protective Services for filing concerns of Elder Abuse/Neglect/Financial Exploitation in TN.
 Learn more about reporting abuse on the Adult Protective Services website.

 Learn more about elder abuse here.

-This website provides information on the Stop.
-Think.
-Connect.
-Campaign that creates public awareness about understanding cyber threats and empowering users to be safe and secure online.
+This website provides information on the Stop, Think, Connect Campaign, and creates public awareness about understanding cyber threats and empowering users to be safe and secure online.

 Visit this website for helpful tips to make sure your children are protected and safe online.

-This website lists current internet scams that have been reported to the Federal Bureau of Investigation.
+This website lists current internet scams reported to the Federal Bureau of Investigation.